WandThe Magic Wand and Other Operators

 Notation "Q1 \−−∗ Q2" := (qwand Q1 Q2) (at level 43).

-As established further on in this chapter, qwand and qwand' both define the same operator.
-We prefer taking qwand as definition because in practice instantiating the universal quantifier is the most useful way to exploit a magic wand between postconditions.
+As we establish later in this chapter, qwand and qwand' both define the same operator.
+We prefer taking qwand as the definition because in practice instantiating the universal quantifier is the most useful way to exploit a magic wand between postconditions.
 This specialization operation is formalized next.
 This result is a direct consequence of the specialization result for \.

 Lemma qwand_specialize : (v:val) (Q1 Q2:valhprop),